jetbrains-academy/data-visualization-course/3_2_histograms_matplotlib/2_practice/1_base/task.md

 1. The histogram should be normalized (the bins should sum to `1`).
 2. The histogram should be an unfilled line plot.
-3. The following colors are required:
-    - Belgrade: Line color `pink`, edge color `crimson`.
-    - Yerevan: Line color `grey`, edge color `black`.
+3. Yerevan data should be colored `pink` and Belgrade data should be colored `grey`.
 4. Both histograms should have common bins, ranging from the lowest rounded-down hundred to the highest rounded-up hundred across both cities, with a step of `100`.
 5. X-axis label should be `'Sales'`.
 6. Y-axis label should be `'Probability'`.
-7. Add a legend with the city names.
-8. Add a title `'Sales Distribution in Belgrade and Yerevan'`.
+7. Add a title `'Sales Distribution in Belgrade and Yerevan'`.
+8. Add a legend with the city names.

 Note that there is no need to preprocess the data here.